-At Ohio State’s Max M. Fisher College of Business, Dr. Ryan helped shape the Fisher web presence and undertook new digital initiatives, acted as business communication specialist in support of core faculty, consulted with business partners, and founded Media Lab.
-She designed and taught a short course on business etiquette and “survival skills” for Fisher’s MAcc and MBA students at the Center for International Business, Education, and Research (CIBER).
-She received the Honor Roll of Excellence Award from the Association of Professional Communication Consultants for a case study (“Ernst & Young Winning Partnership Proposal”) about Ernst & Young LLP’s winning relationship with Honda of America Manufacturing.
-Well known as a guest speaker, Dr. Ryan facilitates one-on-one employee training and communication, as well as seminars and business workshops.
+Cathy worked as a communication specialist for more than a decade with Honors communities in the College of Business, where she also helped shape the Fisher web presence and undertook new digital initiatives, consulted with business partners, and founded Media Lab.
+She designed and taught a short course on business etiquette for MBA and MAcc students sponsored by the Center for International Business, Education, and Research (CIBER).
+She has received the Honor Roll of Excellence Award from the Association of Professional Communication Consultants and offers onsite and one-on-one communication training, as well as seminars and workshops.

-As a member of the Columbus-based drama collaborative, Women at Play, Dr. Ryan co-produced ten plays (Columbus Circle Critics Award for Innovation; two-time nominee for Greater Columbus Arts Council Artistic Excellence Award) with funding from The Columbus Foundation, Nationwide Insurance, The Ohio Arts Council, The Greater Columbus Arts Council, and The Hazelbaker Foundation.
+As a member of the Columbus-based drama collaborative, Women at Play, Cathy wrote and co-produced ten plays — Columbus Circle Critics Award for Innovation and two-time nominee for Greater Columbus Arts Council Artistic Excellence Award — with funding from The Columbus Foundation, Nationwide Insurance, The Ohio Arts Council, The Greater Columbus Arts Council, and The Hazelbaker Foundation.

-Key affiliations: Phi Beta Kappa; Digital Flagship Cohort, Comics Studies Working Group, Digital Arts and Humanities Working Group – The Ohio State University; and Editorial Review Board, International Journal of Business Communication.
+Phi Beta Kappa; Digital Flagship, Comics Studies Working Group, Digital Arts and Humanities Working Group – The Ohio State University; and Editorial Review Board, International Journal of Business Communication.